 - Although the Law School does not expect you to take attendance at each class meeting, students are required by both Law School and bar admissions rules to attend classes regularly and punctually.
 Regular attendance is generally defined as 80% of class sessions, although you may establish stricter attendance requirements.
 Students who fail to meet this requirement may be held accountable through a lowered grade or, in extreme cases, through exclusion from the course.

-- Please notify Yadira Ramos-Herbert, Dean of Students, if a student is absent from your class more than a few times.
+- Please notify Yadira Ramos-Herbert, Associate Dean of Student and Registration Services, if a student is absent from your class more than a few times.
 Repeated absence can be a sign of an underlying personal issue; in this case, notifying the administration will both allow the student to get assistance and mitigate the difficulty to you of assessing performance of someone who has missed class repeatedly.

 - Instructors in their discretion may require class participation and/or consider it a factor in grading; this is the norm in seminar classes.
 It is best practice to notify your students in writing, or through email or your online course description, if you choose to impose such requirements.